Understanding Teenage Depression

 What do I do as a counselor to help students overcome such issues?

 As a school counselor, I work very closely in tandem with the school management and teachers.
 I observe students both in formal and informal settings.
 High school students often approach me on their own and discuss a whole range of issues – anxiety, examination phobia, bullying, social exclusion, peer pressure, issues with parents, issues with body image, anger and stress related issues, depression and self-harming tendencies too.
-Referrals also happen from the parents, teachers, and various in charges (when they observe early warning signs or any disturbing behavioural change).
+Referrals also happen from the parents, teachers, and various in charges (when they observe early warning signs or any disturbing behavioral change).
 I try to provide a very supportive and non-threatening environment where they can let their hair down and open up without any inhibition.
 For perceptible and sustained positive change in the child, sometimes parents are also involved because rarely does any issue present itself in isolation.

 What role can parents play in raising a child’s morale and make them emotionally strong?